unic8s/hd2_macropad/README.md

 > [!IMPORTANT]
 > The device is not able to connect to the PS5&trade; directly.
 We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth.

-Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC since it's connected via Bluetooth as a keyboard input device.
+Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC or PS5&trade; since it's connected via Bluetooth as a keyboard input device.

 > HELLDIVERS and PS5 a registered trademarks of SONY INTERACTIVE ENTERTAINMENT LLC.